Doctor insights on:

 What does the pituitary gland affect and can it cause bleeding nipples seizures and cause low thyroid?

 A whole lot: The pituitary gland secrets many different hormones that affect the adrenal glands, thyroid gland, ovaries/testes, milk production in the breast, growth, and thirst.
 It shouldn't cause bloody breast discharge.
 However, it can cause milky or clear breast/nipple discharge, hypothyroidism and seizures.
 You should see your doctor immediately if you having these symptoms. ...Read more

 - What does a small pituitary gland mean?

-- What is the pituitary gland function?
+- What would happen if the pituitary gland stops working?

 - Does the pituitary gland have anything to do with prostate cancer?

 - No pituitary gland and small adrenal glands

 - Benign tumour on pituitary gland

 - What is balsam of myrrh mainly used for?